cardano-foundation/CIPs/CIP-0135/README.md

 ### Acceptance criteria

-- [ ] The proposal has been reviewed by the community and sufficiently advertised on various channels.
+- [x] The proposal has been reviewed by the community and sufficiently advertised on various channels.
     - [x] Intersect Technical Groups
     - [x] Intersect Discord Channels
     - [x] Cardano Forum
-    - [ ] Twitter
-    - [ ] Reddit

 - [ ] All major concerns or feedback have been addressed.